top of page

 Stress Reflection: Let’s Get Honest

-Answer these with your gut.
-Write it down if that helps.
+Take a moment to reflect.
+Answer these questions honestly.
+Write it down if it helps.
 Don’t overthink it—just be real.

 1. Am I always “on,” even when I’m tired?